SCWP-Communications/TaxHeaven3000/README.md

 This version of the source code is editable and can be used to make modifications to the source.

-If you are MSCHF abd you want this taken down, please contact me at foolunderscore@netzero.net.
+If you are MSCHF and you want this taken down, please contact me at foolunderscore@netzero.net.